 We pile onto a bus with our bags and head to La Paz Waterfall Garden.
 True to the rainforest vibe in Costa Rica, the plants here are lush, there’s a cool mist in the air and there is no better place to see some magnificent animals.
 Snakes, jaguars, hummingbirds and many other animals are dotted around the area.
 It doesn’t feel like you are visiting a zoo, it’s more like a garden that these animals call home, with cleverly placed enclosures and amazing flora.

 In the evening, we head further into the heart of Costa Rica to Monteverde.
-Though not without an obligatory sunset class photo!
+Though not without an obligatory sunset class photo (header image).
 With rains setting in we decide a pizza party would make a perfect evening at the hostel we are staying at.

-That morning was our last day with Intercultura, but instead of being in a classroom we were ziplining through the Costa Rican jungle.
+That morning was our last day with Intercultura, but instead of being in a classroom we were zip lining in Costa Rica’s Monteverde Cloud Forest Reserve.
 What an amazing experience!
 Flying high above the ground and even going on Latin Americas longest zipline was a great way to end the week!

 Arriving back at the school shortly after, we said goodbye to our guide and goodbye to Intercultura.
 Now it’s time to get out and explore Costa Rica on our own.
 With new friendships forged, some Spanish learned and many good memories, our time at Intercultura has been amazing.